mutaherul/CompanyName.GatewayManagement/README.md

 ## Installation
 This project based on NET 5 SDK
-There is powershell script at scripts\Setup to install the framework.
+There is PowerShell script at scripts\Setup to install the framework.

 #### Building
-There is a batch file build.bat for bulding and running unit tests of the solution
+There is a batch file build.bat for building and running unit tests of the solution
 ```sh
 dotnet build CompanyName.GatewayManagement.sln
 ```